Royal Air Force Volunteer Reserve (Training Branch): Officer Cadets

-Candidates who passed the OASC boarding process were appointed as Officer Cadets in the Air Cadets.
+Candidates who passed the OASC boarding process were appointed as Officer Cadets in the VR(T).
 Candidates joining a Combined Cadet Force unit were recommended by the relevant headmaster and Section Commander to Headquarters Air Cadets before being interviewed by the Regional TEST Squadron Leader serving in the RAFR.
 Since October 2007, all candidates that passed their relative selection process were appointed as Officer Cadets until successful completion of the Officers' Initial Course (OIC) at RAF Cranwell.

-As an Officer Cadet Air Cadets, they wore a completely white rank slide with gilt VRT insignia in the centre.
+As an Officer Cadet VR(T), they wore a completely white rank slide with gilt VRT insignia in the centre.
 This was accompanied by standard officers' headdress (complete with white band whilst at ATF).
 Following completion of their OIC, a newly appointed Pilot Officer Air Cadets would then receive their rank slide.
 Since Air Cadets officers would generally be responsible for running either a CCF(RAF) section or an Air Training Corps squadron/detached flight, successful applicants were required to demonstrate qualities of commitment, motivation, and some knowledge of the RAF and military/civil aviation, all underpinned by a willingness and aptitude to work with young people in an instructional environment.
 Many had educational or youth work experience and qualifications in specialist areas of outward bound youth work.

 Other members of the Air Cadets served as flying instructors on the Volunteer Gliding Squadrons or as pilots on Air Experience Flights; the latter were in most cases former military pilots who have left the regular service and were commissioned into the RAFVR(T) on appointment to the AEF.

 Uniform

-Air Cadets members wear the same uniform as Royal Air Force commissioned Officers, with the exception that gilt "AIR CADETS" insignia is worn on the lapels of formal dress uniforms, and gilt "Air Cadets" insignia on top of the rank braid on the epaulettes and tabs of working dress uniforms and combat uniforms.
-Air Cadets Officers are required to still wear gilt Air Cadets badges on top of rank braid when wearing No.2 dress uniform (or other working dress) at all times (excepting those in the CCF who are not permitted under Joint Service Regulations (JSP 313) to wear metal titles on combat uniform).
+Air Cadets members wear the same uniform as Royal Air Force commissioned Officers, with the exception that gilt VRT insignia is worn on the lapels of formal dress uniforms, and gilt VRT insignia on top of the rank braid on the epaulettes and tabs of working dress uniforms and combat uniforms.
+Air Cadets Officers are required to still wear gilt VRT badges on top of rank braid when wearing No.2 dress uniform (or other working dress) at all times (excepting those in the CCF who are not permitted under Joint Service Regulations (JSP 313) to wear metal titles on combat uniform).
 However, when there is a FOD (Foreign object debris) risk the entire rank badge should be removed.